-This learning program will focus on how to effectively review cases through an investigative lens.
-Participants will learn skills to provide meaningful case-specific guidance to staff and assure prompt and appropriate follow-up.
-Led by expert investigators, this course will utilize real cases for in-depth examination and group discussions.
-Special attention will be focused on strengthening the roles of managers and supervisors in child protection.
+This learning program focuses on how to effectively review cases through an investigative perspective.
+During the training, learners develop skills to provide meaningful case-specific guidance to staff and assure prompt and appropriate follow-up.
+Led by expert investigators, this course utilizes real cases for in-depth examination and group discussions.
+Special attention is given to strengthening the roles of managers and supervisors in child protection.
+Before attending this instructor-led training, learners must complete all course prerequisites listed below and an online pre-test.

 Prior to attending this course, learners are required to have completed:

-• The Building Coaching Competency learning program offered through the ACS Workforce Institute, or an equivalent.
+- The Building Coaching Competency learning program offered through the ACS Workforce Institute or equivalent (instructor-led or virtual).

 Once enrolled in the course, learners will complete: